AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

 ## Client Libraries and ui.frontend Module {#introduction-to-client-libraries}

-The CSS and JavaScript responsible for rendering the theme/styles of the storefront is managed in AEM by a [Client library](/help/implementing/developing/introduction/clientlibs.md) or clientlibs for short.
-Client libraries provide a mechanism to organize CSS and Javascript in a project's code and then deliver onto the page.
+The CSS and JavaScript responsible for rendering the theme/styles of the storefront is managed in AEM by a [client library](/help/implementing/developing/introduction/clientlibs.md) or "clientlibs" for short.
+Client libraries provide a mechanism to organize CSS and JavaScript in a project's code and then deliver onto the page.

-Brand specific styles can be applied to AEM CIF Core Components by adding and overriding the CSS managed by these client libraries.
+Brand-specific styles can be applied to AEM CIF Core Components by adding and overriding the CSS managed by these client libraries.
 Understanding how client libraries are structured and included on the page is critical.

-The [ui.frontend](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/uifrontend.html) is a dedicated [webpack](https://webpack.js.org/) project to manage all of the front-end assets for a project.
-This allows front-end developers to use any number of languages and technologies like [TypeScript](https://www.typescriptlang.org/), [Sass](https://sass-lang.com/) and much more.
+The [ui.frontend](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/uifrontend.html) is a dedicated [webpack](https://webpack.js.org/) project to manage all front-end assets for a project.
+This webpack lets front-end developers use any number of languages and technologies like [TypeScript](https://www.typescriptlang.org/), [Sass](https://sass-lang.com/), and much more.

-The `ui.frontend` module is also a Maven module and integrated with the larger project through the use of an NPM module the [aem-clientlib-generator](https://github.com/wcm-io-frontend/aem-clientlib-generator).
+The `ui.frontend` module is also a Maven module and integrated with the larger project by using an NPM module the [aem-clientlib-generator](https://github.com/wcm-io-frontend/aem-clientlib-generator).
 During a build, the `aem-clientlib-generator` copies the compiled CSS and JavaScript files into a Client Library in the `ui.apps` module.

 ![ui.frontend to ui.apps architecture](../assets/style-cif-component/ui-frontend-architecture.png)

-*Compiled CSS and Javascript are copied from the `ui.frontend` module into the `ui.apps` module as a Client library during a Maven build*
+*Compiled CSS and JavaScript are copied from the `ui.frontend` module into the `ui.apps` module as a client library during a Maven build*

 ## Update the Teaser Style {#ui-frontend-module}